MatthewReid854/reliability/docs/ROCOF.rst

 -   trend - 'improving','worsening','constant'.
 This is based on the comparison of U with z_crit
 -   Beta_hat - the Beta parameter for the NHPP Power Law model.
 Only calculated if the trend is not constant.
 -   Lambda_hat - the Lambda parameter for the NHPP Power Law model.
 Only calculated if the trend is not constant.
--   ROCOF - the Rate of OCcurrence Of Failures.
+-   ROCOF - the Rate of Occurrence Of Failures.
 Only calculated if the trend is constant.
 If trend is not constant then ROCOF changes over time in accordance with Beta_hat and Lambda_hat.
 -   printed results.
 Only printed if print_results is True.
 -   plotted results.
-Only plotted of plot_results is True.
+Only plotted if plot_results is True.
 Use plt.show() to display it.

 In the example below, we provide the failure interarrival times.
 The function will run the Laplace test using the default 95% confidence interval and then, when a trend is found, it will plot the MTBF based on the calculated NHPP Power Law model.
 MTBF = 1/ROCOF.